-MIXING IN A BUCKET, WITH A SINGLE OR DOUBLE HELIX UNIT OR A VERTICAL SHAFT MIXER, SUCH AS AN IMER
+MIXING IN A STANDARD READY-MIX TRUCK, BUCKET WITH A SINGLE OR DOUBLE HELIX UNIT OR A VERTICAL SHAFT MIXER, SUCH AS AN IMER

 QUESTION: Does this mix well using a handheld mixer?